DIRECTV vs. Spectrum

 Overall winner: DIRECTV

-DIRECTV and Time Warner Cable/Spectrum couldn’t be more different.
-DIRECTV offers satellite TV service, while TWC/Spectrum is a cable TV provider.
-TWC/Spectrum doesn’t require a contract, but DIRECTV does (two-years).
-DIRECTV has six different TV packages, and TWC/Spectrum has only three.
+DIRECTV and Spectrum couldn’t be more different.
+DIRECTV offers satellite TV service, while Spectrum is a cable TV provider.
+Spectrum doesn’t require a contract, but DIRECTV does (two-years).
+DIRECTV has six different TV packages, and Spectrum has only three.
 Just take a look at these companies yourself.

 DIRECTV prices are stellar, but they go up after the first year of a two-year contract (not cool!).
 Still, you get a DVR that can hold every episode of Game of Thrones and more.

-Not all decisions come down to the almighty dollar, but deciding between DIRECTV and Time Warner Cable/Spectrum is whole lot easier when you take a closer look at the monetary value.
+Not all decisions come down to the almighty dollar, but deciding between DIRECTV and Spectrum is whole lot easier when you take a closer look at the monetary value.

 If DIRECTV didn’t increase its prices after the first year of service, it would be the winner for best value hands down.
-DIRECTV’s monthly price includes equipment (a DVR and three receivers) to connect up to four TVs , and its Genie DVR blows both of TWC/Spectrum’s DVRs out of the water.
-Also, DIRECTV’s packages start at $50 a month, which means you can get those three receivers and Genie DVR with more than 150 channels (Cartoon Network/Adult Swim, Comedy Central, FX, HGTV, and USA) for about the price it costs to fill up your gas tank.
+DIRECTV’s monthly price includes the Genie DVR, which blows both of Spectrum’s DVRs out of the water.
+Also, DIRECTV’s packages start at $64.99 per month, which means you can get that Genie DVR with more than 160 channels (Cartoon Network/Adult Swim, Comedy Central, FX, HGTV, and USA) for about the price it costs to fill up your gas tank.

-If you want to set up multiple TVs for service, we say DIRECTV still has the better value despite the second-year price increase.
-Because as much as Time Warner Cable/Spectrum touts its no-contract service, you’ll likely be paying just as much or more for a not-as-good TV experience.
+DIRECTV still has the better value despite the second-year price increase.
+Because as much as Spectrum touts its no-contract service, you’ll likely be paying just as much or more for a not-as-good TV experience.

 - If you’re living the single life and just need one television setup, then you might want to get a price quote from both.
-Still, even if it’s just for one TV, we’d probably still get DIRECTV so we can get a Genie DVR.
+Still, even if it’s just for one TV, we’d probably still get DIRECTV just for the Genie DVR.

-Which has better equipment and features, DIRECTV or Time Warner Cable/Spectrum?
+Which has better equipment and features, DIRECTV or Spectrum?

-Time Warner Cable/Spectrum’s DVRs can’t compete with DIRECTV’s Genie DVR.
+Spectrum’s DVRs can’t compete with DIRECTV’s Genie DVR

-DIRECTV’s Genie DVR is one of the best DVRs available from a TV service provider, and Time Warner Cable/Spectrum’s DVRs are, well . . . basic.
+DIRECTV’s Genie DVR is one of the best DVRs available from a TV service provider, and Spectrum’s DVRs are, well . . . basic.

-It might sound like we’re giving DIRECTV too much credit, but Time Warner Cable/Spectrum’s DVRs are really just that ho-hum.
-In fact, you don’t even get to choose the DVR you want from Time Warner Cable/Spectrum—it’ll just send you either a Motorola or Cisco/SA DVR (there’s no way to tell which).
+It might sound like we’re giving DIRECTV too much credit, but Spectrum’s DVRs are really just that ho-hum.
+In fact, you don’t even get to choose the DVR you want from Spectrum—it’ll just send you either a Motorola or Cisco/SA DVR (there’s no way to tell which).
 Either option records up to two shows at once and holds 21–45 hours of movies and shows.
 Oh yeah, and the DVR service costs $4.99–$9.99 a month and $8.99 per month for equipment.

 Compare that to the DIRECTV Genie, which can record five shows at once and hold 200 hours of movies and shows without an extra monthly fee.
 See?
 We’re not favoring DIRECTV.
 Its Genie DVR is simply that much better.

-Though it lost out on equipment, Time Warner Cable/Spectrum fares better in this arena with features comparable to DIRECTV.
-Both DIRECTV and Time Warner Cable/Spectrum have some nifty bells and whistles, like letting you rewind up to three days to watch primetime shows, and both have a restart feature as well.
+Though it lost out on equipment, Spectrum fares better in this arena with features comparable to DIRECTV.
+Both DIRECTV and Spectrum have some nifty bells and whistles, like letting you rewind up to three days to watch primetime shows, and both have a restart feature as well.
 These features aren’t necessities, but it’s nice to know they’re there.

 - DIRECTV’s Genie DVR can record five shows at once and store 200 hours of content.

-- You can’t choose your DVR with Time Warner Cable/Spectrum, which is one of two models (Motorola or Cisco), and each can only hold 21–45 recording hours.
+- You can’t choose your DVR with Spectrum, which is one of two models (Motorola or Cisco), and each can only hold 21–45 recording hours.

-- DIRECTV and Time Warner Cable/Spectrum’s features are comparable, but none really feel all that necessary.
+- DIRECTV and Spectrum’s features are comparable, but none really feel all that necessary.